Terms and Conditions of Use and User Consent

 - lung function and spirometry

-Information collected from third party peripheral device:
+PII collected from third party peripheral device:

 - blood glucose levels

-Current Health also uses your personal data to develop or improve ways that the Current Health Platform can predict when a patient’s vital signs indicate the worsening of a patient’s existing medical conditions or the onset of a new medical condition, and to otherwise develop and improve biomarker monitoring, health monitoring, disease detection, disease prediction, health risk stratification and prediction of disease evolution and therapy response, the ability to identify illness earlier, and the conduct of post market surveillance to enable Current Health to improve patient safety (collectively, “Authorized Purposes”).
+Current Health also uses your PII to develop or improve ways that the Current Health Platform can predict when a patient’s vital signs indicate the worsening of a patient’s existing medical conditions or the onset of a new medical condition, and to otherwise develop and improve biomarker monitoring, health monitoring, disease detection, disease prediction, health risk stratification and prediction of disease evolution and therapy response, the ability to identify illness earlier, and the conduct of post market surveillance to enable Current Health to improve patient safety (collectively, “Authorized Purposes”).

 Current Health will not sell or disclose your PII to a third party.